Frequently Asked Questions about the PA program

 Is Monmouth still admitting students in the PA program?

 Yes, we enroll 30 students per academic year.
 Our next admission cycle will open on CASPA on July 1, 2019.
 Applications will be accepted until January 15, 2020 for the upcoming class of fall 2020.

 When will Monmouth University’s accreditation status change?

-The next on-site visit by ARC-PA is planned for October 2018 and then the program will be reviewed at the March 2019 ARC-PA meeting.
+The next on-site visit by ARC-PA is planned for Spring 2020.

 What are the average GPAs of students admitted to the program?

 For the past two years, the average GPA of admitted students is 3.5.
 The table below provides some information on each class admitted thus far.